Nkemjika123/Cognifyz-Business-Analysis/README.md

 ## Beneficiaries:
 The insights from this analysis will benefit individual investors, financial advisors, and investment firms by providing data-driven recommendations to enhance investment strategies.

+DATASET

+## Key Questions
+1. What are the demographic characteristics of the investors?
+2. Which investment avenues are most popular, and why?
+3. What are the primary reasons for choosing certain investments?
+4. What are the main objectives behind saving and investing?
+5. Where do investors typically get their information?
+6. What is the average duration of investments, and what factors influence this?
+7. What expectations do investors have from their investments?
+8. Are there any significant correlations between demographic factors and investment behavior?